ziman/scan-eSCL/README.md

 address of my printer and I don't need zeroconf and all the automagic.
 Furthermore, I wanted a tidier, more up-to-date Python 3 script.

+## Protocol description

+It's cool you can have such a REST interface to a scanner.

+1. `POST` a `text/xml` to `/eSCL/ScanJobs` to create a scan job.
+2. Receive `HTTP 201`, where the `Location` header gives you the job URL.
+3. You can `DELETE` that job URL to cancel it.
+4. You can `GET $job_url/NextDocument` to obtain a JPEG file.
+   This automatically closes the job.

 ## License

 3-clause BSD.